sckott/beer_recipes/_posts/2015-03-15-lagunitas-ipa_v0.1.md

 - lagunitas
 ---

-This was a clone of Lagunitas IPA from the book [CloneBrews: Homebrew Recipes for 200 Commercial Beers][book].
+This is a clone of Lagunitas IPA from the book [CloneBrews: Homebrew Recipes for 200 Commercial Beers][book].

 ### Ingredients